 The volume of water able to be delivered is dependent on the available fall and the required head, our ram pumps will work on sites with as little as 500mm of fall and are able to deliver water up to ten times the head of the available fall.
 If required, our pumps can be installed in series to achieve a greater head.

-Consider that a spring or river providing a flow of 20lt per minute down the drive pipe can, through an Evergreen Gravity Pump, supply 10lt per minute at a head of over 80m up to a distance of 1km away.
+Consider that a spring or river providing a flow of 20lt per minute can, through an Evergreen Gravity Pump, supply 100lt per minute at a head of over 80m up to a distance of 1km away with our smallest pump.

 10lt x 60minutes x 24hrs gives you 14400 litres per day, everyday.
 That is sufficient to provide water for the basic needs of 360 people per day.